 Survey questions

 23andMe participants were able to fill out web-based questionnaires whenever they logged into their 23andMe accounts.
+23andMe currently deploys dozens of surveys to its users covering general health as well as disease specific topics.
+Since 23andMe asks similar questions in multiple surveys, data is combined across surveys to define a single phenotype end point for each participant.
+By asking similar question in different surveys, 23andMe is able to identify inconsistent answers and omit them from the final analysis.
+Many participants in the dysmenorrhea pain survey have also answered other 23andMe surveys and thus it was possible to define co-morbid phenotypes in some cases.
 The following section shows excerpts from the surveys used to define cases and controls for each phenotype in the 23andMe cohort.

 Survey: Dysmenorrhea pain severity